-I am pleased to announce another 2 day Sketching Architecture workshop in Macquarie St Precinct, Sydney on Thursday 23 – Friday 24 Feb 2017.
+I’m pleased to announce a 2 day Sketching Architecture workshop in Macquarie St Precinct, Sydney

 This workshop will explain how to draw architecture by feeling edges, abstracting shapes and constructing volumes (three ways of visual thinking as explained in my Foundations online course).

-– Understanding buildings as volumes and how to abstract this into lines and shapes to make it easier to draw
+- How to understand buildings as volumes and how to abstract this into lines and shapes to make it easier to draw

 - How to map light and dark and use this to define form